kyrillschmid/llms-for-se/README.md

     <p><em>Software Development Lifecycle</em></p>
 </div>

-In the mean time we have seen a lot of evidence that AI is capable of generating high-quality text, images, voice and more that is often undistinguishable from human generated content.
+Recently we have seen a lot of evidence that AI is capable of generating high-quality text, images, voice and more that is often undistinguishable from human generated content.
 However, when naively asking ChatGPT to generate an app to manage your personal finances or create a website for an online shop with all the bells and whistles there is only a little chance that something overly helpful will be outputted.
 While initially you might get some promising results it is very likely that at some point ChatGPT will lose touch of relevant context if the conversation becomes longer or that partial results will be inconsistent which requires the user to be technically skilled to spot mistakes on its own and put things together correctly.

 Even if GPTs and the likes will get much larger context windows in the in the near future, i.e. are able to handle more information per request, it is unlikely that a model will be able to generate high-quality artifacts along the software development lifecycle from a vague and highly underspecified system description.
 As LLMs are predicting tokens based on previous tokens it is much more likely that at some point the model will deviate from what we need, and due to its autoregressive nature this output will be used later on which amplifies the initial error at each step which might bring undesirable final results.
 What can be done to prevent such a behavior?